 Figure 6: (a) Predicted function from a small range of sensor values (Sk – Sk+1). (b) Placing the function in appropriate position.

-Now we have a function (Fk) that can convert magnetic field change value from Sk to Sk+1 to current change value Ich 6.
-Our goal is to find a function F that can convert any magnetic field value S to absolute current value I. Therefore we place the function Fk to appropriate position of F. As we already mentioned, we never know the absolute value of I. So we just randomly assume a y-axis value R and place the function on (Sk, R) position.
-Figure 6(b) shows an illustration of this approach.

-Now as we see, we don’t know how the function looks like from 0 to Sk position.
-Therefore we just extrapolate the function from (Sk, R) to (0,0) as shown in Figure 6(b).
-Obviously this region will do a very poor job in translating S to I. Therefore our system waits until the value of S goes below Sk.
-Once it goes below Sk, the system calls the calibrator and reinitiates the calibration process.
-Just as before, it comes with a new function (Fj) that can converts magnetic field value from Sj to Sj+1 where Sj < Sk.
-Now if Sk < Sj+1, our system combines Fj with Fk and creates a new function that covers from Sj to Sk+1 (Figure 7(a)).
-Otherwise we keep two separate functions Fj and Fk that covers ranges from Sj to Sj+1 and Sk to Sk+1, respectively (Figure 7(b)).
+Now the system does not know how the function looks like from 0 to Sk position.
+Therefore the function is extrapolated from (Sk, R) to (0,0) as shown in Figure 6(b).
+Obviously this region does a poor job in translating S to I. Therefore the system waits until the value of S falls below Sk, following which the calibration process is reinitiated.
+Just as before, it results in a new function (Fj) that can converts magnetic field value from Sj to Sj+1 where Sj < Sk.
+Now if Sk < Sj+1, the system combines Fj with Fk and creates a new function that covers from Sj to Sk+1 (Figure 7(a)).
+Otherwise it keeps two separate functions Fj and Fk that covers ranges from Sj to Sj+1 and Sk to Sk+1, respectively (Figure 7(b)).

-As we see in Figure 7(a), the new extrapolated region is from 0 to Sj.
-If the sensor value ever goes below Sj (e.g. during night when most of the appliances are off), the system will initiate a new calibration cycle for the new region.
+As evident in Figure 7(a), the new extrapolated region is from 0 to Sj.
+If the sensor value ever falls below Sj (e.g. during night when most of the appliances are off), the system will initiate a new calibration cycle for the new region.
 Consequently, the system will recreate the whole function from the new position to Sk+1.

+On the other hand in Figure 7(b), the new extrapolated regions are from 0 to Sj and Sj+1 to Sk.
+In case the value of sensor is Sm where Sj+1 < Sm <Sk, the calibrator will trigger again and the system will create a new function from Sm to Sk+1.
+Note that this time the calibrator will only extrapolate from Sm to Sj+1 as the system already has a function from Sj to Sj+1.

+Similarly, if more appliances are turned on and the sensor value (Sn) exceeds Sk+1, the calibrator will trigger and the system will create a new function from Sn to Sn+1 (Figure 7(c)).
+Again the system will only extrapolate from Sn to Sk+1 as it already has a prediction function from Sj to Sk+1.
+In other words, as time goes by, the extrapolated regions will shrink more and more and the system will have a better translation function from S to I.

+In summary, the key idea is that as the system runs in a house, it captures the usual electrical activities that increasingly provide it with a wide range of sensor values to learn from.
+As more appliances are turned on and off, the system gets a chance to calibrate for more and more ranges and the prediction function gets increasingly accurate.
+We will discuss the calibration requirement more in the results section.